 - Over grilled fish or chicken, especially love it on mahi mahi.

-- Stir ⅓ cup into your next beef braise (when there is about 20 to 30 minutes left).
+- Stir ⅓ cup into your next beef braise (when there is 20 to 30 minutes left).

 - Mix ½ cup in with 1 lb of sautéed green beans.